 The scope of the system includes all the facilities and activities undertaken by the Barcelona Port Authority.
-It consists of the performing its functions related to facilitating and organising the passage of goods through the port by maritime, rail and road transport.
+It consists of performing functions related to facilitating and organising the passage of goods through the port by maritime, rail, and road transport.

-Specifically, the activities within the scope of the EMS include management of the port's public domain, construction and maintenance of infrastructure, and administration and supervision of port and commercial services related to the transport of goods.
+Specifically, the activities within the scope of the EMS include managing the port's public domain, building and maintaining infrastructure, and administering and supervising port and commercial services related to the transport of goods.

-The port-city area of Port Vell is not included in its scope.
-The sports area, other commercial facilities, and logistics not directly related to the port activity are not included.
+The port-city area of Port Vell, the sports area, other commercial facilities, and logistics not directly related to port activity are not included in its scope.